13 February 2016

 Ophelia’s song, Hamlet, Act IV, Scene 5

 In honour of the day tomorrow and the quote above, I was going to spell out a few things that people (readers, teachers, directors) don’t seem to grasp about Ophelia and her crazy-making, ultimately suicidal relationship with Hamlet.
-I was, that is, until I discovered that a bright fellow, screenwriter by trade, has saved me the typing.
+I was, that is, until I discovered that a bright fellow, a screenwriter by trade, has saved me the typing.

 Read what Mr Epstein has to say, as it dups the chamber door into my own thinking.
-Then read or watch Hamlet again, and see if it doesn’t make a great deal more sense.
+Then read Hamlet again (films can be too heavily edited), and see if it doesn’t make a great deal more sense.
 The Bodleian Library’s digitised First Folio is the best transcription around, if you’re up for the old spellings.
 At least they binned the medial ſs.